donraj/IITD-autologin/README.md

 ** To use ssh_torr, you just need to download the torr browser and start it. after this you can ssh_torr your AWS machine.
 BUT ITS SLOW.
 The good thing is that you need to do this only once.

 # Why you should have your AWS VM?
-- suban hates torrenting!
+* suban hates torrenting!
-- suban does not like you to play dota, aoe on gameranger etc!
+* suban does not like you to play dota, aoe on gameranger etc!
-- suban has logs of 3 months of all the CDNs and hostnames which served you your flavour of delicious multimedia.
+* suban has logs of 3 months of all the CDNs and hostnames which served you your flavour of delicious multimedia.
+* Its free for an year, and you can get 100$ credits by winning coding contests :P

-* quick torrenting via koding VMs:
+# Bonus: Quick torrenting via koding VMs:
 * Make an account on koding, make vm, ...
 * edit the /etc/sshd_config and add this line just below "Port 22"
 ```bash